dnknth/ldap-ui/README.md

-# Fast and versatile LDAP editor
+# A fast and versatile LDAP editor

 This is a *minimal* web interface for LDAP directories.
 Docker images for `linux/amd64` and `linux/arm64/v8` are [available](https://hub.docker.com/r/dnknth/ldap-ui).